 Constructing a PC is never simple.
-However, once you grasp the concept, it can be exceedingly enjoyable and gratifying.
+However, once you grasp the concept, it can be immensely enjoyable and rewarding.

 Crafting a computer from the ground up requires at least some planning if you want to end up with a tidy and organized build.
 One of the most effective ways to get a cleaner look for your computer is by mounting your GPU vertically.

-Doing this requires a bit more knowledge, and you should get exactly that from this guide.
+Doing this requires a bit more expertise, and you should get precisely that from this guide.

 Table of ContentsShow